CloudSlang/CloudSlang-Docker-Image/README.md

 # CloudSlang-Docker-Image
-The Docker image for CloudSlang CLI
+The Docker image for CloudSlang CLI - still under dev!! do not use yet..